-Elisabeth is an attorney specializing in financial crime and regulatory law.
+Elisabeth is an attorney specialising in regulatory law (financial services) and financial crime.

+Elisabeth offers AML and ABC compliance consultancy services to Cayman Islands’ entities.
 Elisabeth also offers consultancy services in relation to compliance with the FATF standards, particularly advising governments, law enforcement agencies and supervisory bodies.
-Elisabeth also offers AML compliance services to Cayman Islands' entities.

 Prior to founding Claritas, Elisabeth served as the National Coordinator to the Anti-Money Laundering Steering Group in the Cayman Islands from 2019 until January 2022, leading the Cayman Islands’ response to its Fourth Round Caribbean Financial Action Task Force Mutual Evaluation Report.
 Elisabeth advised on both legislative and operational enhancements leading to improvement in all areas.

 Following Elisabeth’s endeavours, the Cayman Islands was ultimately rated Compliant or Largely Compliant with all 40 Recommendations and met 61 of its 63 Recommended Actions.
 In 2022, Elisabeth was awarded a Badge and Certificate of Honour for legal services rendered to the Cayman Islands Government.

 Elisabeth has also worked as a Legal Expert in assessing countries against the FATF standards in both Fourth Round Assessments and Technical Compliance Re-ratings and has sat as a member of the Joint Group of the Americas.

 Elisabeth was called to the Bar of England and Wales in 2002, following which she practised as a criminal barrister in London.